bwaidelich/Wwwision.GraphQL/README.md

 ### Authentication

 Commonly the GraphQL middleware is executed before the routing middleware.
 So the `Security\Context` is not yet initialized.
-This package allows you to "simulate" the request to an MVC controller thought in order to initialize security.
+This package allows you to "simulate" an MVC request  though in order to initialize security.
 This is done with the fourth argument of the `GraphQLMiddlewareFactory`:

 ```yaml